International relevance: ***

 The rest of the second side is much better, but a far cry from the stunning first one.
 Much more in a 60's beat style, it does have its pleasant moments, such as the freakbeat rumbler ”Hey La La La” if you're into that sort of thing.

 ”I Am the Scorpion”, as a whole, is a disappointment – especially if you fork out the money dealers ask for it without knowing what the B side is like.
 Side A, however, is as heavy and rough as music got in 1970, up there with the best and rawest US garage rock of the era.
 Do keep in mind though, that nice copies are hard to find of the early MNW releases, including "I Am the Scorpion".
 The vinyl they used were hardly audiophile stuff...

 As an afterthought, Scorpion released a non album 45 in 1971, a cover of ”It's All Over Now”, made famous by the Rolling Stones, coupled with a screaming five and a half minutes of ”Wolves Mouth Song”.
 Almost as impossible to find as the album, this certainly is in the vein of the album's prime side. ”It's All Over Now” gets a blasting devil-may-care treatment sure to fry your brain. ”Wolves Mouth Song”, although being entirely instrumental, is Scorpion at their (or his) uttermost finest.
-It was later transformed into ”Fuck the Cops” by Swedish-Norweigan hippie duo Charlie & Esdor.
+Both tracks were in fact outtakes by Swedish-Norweigan hippie duo Charlie & Esdor.